- Vitamin B3

 Mechanism of Action

-Nicotinamide is chemically part of the coenzymes nicotinamide adenine dinucleotide NAD+ and NADH (1).
-They are used in oxidation-reduction reactions in the body.
+Nicotinamide is chemically part of the coenzymes nicotinamide adenine dinucleotide NAD+ and NADH (1), used in oxidation-reduction reactions in the body.
 Among these activities is the production of adenosine triphosphate (ATP) (11), which fuels cellular metabolic activities.

 Photoimmunoprotective effects of oral or topical nicotinamide are linked to its support for DNA repair by preventing post-UV exposure declines in cellular energy or the repletion of energy to irradiated cells (4) (13).
 Its influence on several pathways contribute to this enhanced repair of UV-induced DNA damage (16).
+Skin cancer chemoprevention is attributed in part to reductions in inflammatory macrophages (22).
 In UV-irradiated keratinocytes, nicotinamide reduced expression of IL-6, IL-10, MCP-1 and TNF-alpha mRNA, cytokine mediators whose activity may be involved in inflammation, cellular-tissue injury, cell death, and skin cancer (17).
 In human melanocytes, nicotinamide increased the global nucleotide excision repair rate and number of irradiated melanocytes undergoing DNA repair (5).

 Effects of topical nicotinamide on inflammatory skin conditions are attributed to its sebosuppressive and anti-inflammatory properties (1).